ChallengeSY/nebunoid/manual.md

 #### Challenge Campaign
 The 30-level Challenge Campaign amps up the difficulty several notches by spamming strong blocks like it is hard to believe.
 Every level demonstrates one or more of the following: Invincible blocks, strong blocks (some will be bio-regenerative), and invisible blocks that may lead to any of the preceding elements.

 Additionally, save points appear less frequently than they did in previous campaigns; appearing every three levels starting with level 1, up to level 28.
-As usual, the final level disallows continues.
+(Short: 1-28) As usual, the final level disallows continues.

 #### Ungated Adaptations
 This 40-level campaign was originally built as a trilogy of sets for a script-enhanced title.
 Although scripting itself is absent, this campaign takes near full advantage of Nebunoid's own mechanics in order to form an overpowering experience.
+Adding to the experience is how infrequent save points are; once per four levels (1-37).

 #### Maximum Insanity
 Maximum Insanity makes Challenge Campaign look easy by mixing the most dangerous elements into 30 levels worth of sinister combinations.
-Save points appear even less frequently; every five levels starting with level 1, up to level 26.
+Save points appear even less frequently; every five levels (1-26).

 #### Celestial Journey
 Celestial Journey is another long official campaign, at 40 levels.
 It makes plenty of cross-universe references, and is still on par with that of the **Challenge Campaign**.

-Like Maximum Insanity, save points appear every five levels starting with level 1.
+Like Maximum Insanity, save points appear every five levels (1-36).
 In addition to a final boss at level 40, there is a mid-boss at level 20.
 Both of these levels disallow continues.

 #### Endless Shuffle
 Endless Shuffle is a unique official campaign, technically comprised of unlimited length.
 Specifically, this campaign will shuffle *all* of the previous levels into a single gigantic experience.
 Because of its unique shuffling mechanism, its difficulty is naturally unpredictable.
 This campaign is also the hardest / takes the longest to unlock, requiring a true 100% completion to even unlock.